 QRMP Scheme Under GST stands for Quarterly Return Monthly Payment.

-QRMP Scheme is the recent introduction to the GST ambit to ease the efforts of small businesses and has come into effect since January 01, 2021.
+QRMP Scheme is the recent introduction to the GSTsystem ambit to ease the efforts of small businesses and has come into effect since January 01, 2021.

 Under this scheme, small businesses whose annual aggregate turnover is up to 5 Cr will now be allowed to file GSTR-3B on a ‘Quarterly’ basis.